Elijah Canlas

 Elijah Luiz Madiclum Canlas (born August 16, 2000) is a Filipino actor and commercial model.
 He began his professional acting career in the 2014 independent film Sundalong Kanin, an official entry to Cinemalaya Philippine Independent Film Festival.
-He then rose to prominence for his award-winning performance in Kalel, 15 where he received Best Actor awards at 43rd Gawad Urian Awards, 68th FAMAS Awards, 17th Asian Film Festival in Rome, Italy, and 16th Harlem International Film Festival in Harlem, New York.
+He then rose to prominence for his award-winning performance in Kalel, 15 where he received Best Actor awards at the 43rd Gawad Urian Awards, 68th FAMAS Awards, 17th Asian Film Festival in Rome, Italy, and 16th Harlem International Film Festival in Harlem, New York.

-This film also bagged its director, Jun Robles Lana, the best director award at the Tallinn Black Nights Film Festival in Estonia.

-In May 2020, he was cast as one of the main actors in the YouTube series, Gameboys.
-Produced by The IdeaFirst Company, it is a boys love (BL) series in the Philippines that tackles the story of two young men who find each other online amid the COVID-19 pandemic.

-Along with Kokoy de Santos as Gavreel Alarcon, Elijah starred in the thirteen-part web series as Cairo Lazaro, an up-and-coming online game streamer.

-In late 2020, Netflix released a re-cut version of the series, titled Gameboys Level-Up Edition.

-To date, there are several groups supporting Canlas, among them are Elijah Nation Official Fans Club that was founded on June 1, 2020 and Sisterakas ni Jelo founded on February 21, 2021 and launched last March 21, 2021.

 Early life and education

-Elijah Luiz Madiclum Canlas was born on August 16, 2000 in Manila, Philippines.
-He is the second son of Rommel Canlas and Lyn Canlas.
-Second of three siblings, he is fondly called "Jelo" by his older brother Jerom, and younger brother, JM.
-The Canlas brothers are all actors who played various roles in film, theater and television.
+Elijah Luiz Madiclum Canlas was born on August 16, 2000, in Manila.
+He is the second son of Rommel and Lyn Canlas.
+Second of three siblings, he is called "Jelo" by his older brother Jerom Andrei, and younger brother, Jamile Matthew "JM" (2005/06–2023).
+The Canlas brothers are all actors who played various roles in film, theater, and television.
 With their mother being a ballerina, and theater actress in Bacolod, they were exposed to arts, and theater at a very young age.

 Canlas finished grade school at Statefields School, a private institute located in Bacoor, Cavite.
 In Junior High School, he studied Theater Arts at the Philippine High School for the Arts and finished Senior High School at MINT College.
 He is currently taking up his Bachelor of Arts in Philippine Arts at the University of the Philippines Manila while continuously pursuing his acting career.